OvertureMaps/schema/schema/transportation/LANES.md

 lane 0 id added on left side of road, or maybe it's a delta shape situation where lane 0 of one road evenly widens int two lanes situation on next segment.

 # TODO:
-* add toll on lane information (including payment types) -> toll information outside v1 scope since it was discarded from being simple road flag
+* add toll on lane information (including payment types) -> toll information is outside v1 scope as it could not be represented as a simple road flag
 * add connectors information to connectivity to support segmentation that is independent of topology what means specifying toConnector next toSegment (optionally) may be needed when there is more than one connector that leads to target segment
 * add (potentially) optional via(s) to connectivity modeling if there are examples when more than one set of intermediate segments (without lanes information on them) can lead to same target segment